SoftwareEngineeringToolDemos/FSE-2013-REDACT/README.md

 This repository contains information related to the tool REDACT.
 This tool was presented in [the paper](http://dl.acm.org/citation.cfm?doid=2491411.2494594) at FSE 2013.

 This repository _is not_ the original repository for this tool.
+The original project can be found [here](https://www.cs.uic.edu/~drmark/REDACT.htm).

 In this repository, for REDACT you will find: